Due to extreme weather, several trails have been closed or severely impacted. Contact the local land manager to learn more!

 Cell phone service is very spotty throughout the range.
 Be sure to be prepared and notify people of your travels ahead of time.
 An emergency satellite beacon is highly recommended.

-The trail is severely unmaintained in some areas which will require keen navigational skills and some bushwhacking to stay on trail.
+Portions of the trail are unmaintained and require keen navigational skills and some bushwhacking to stay on trail.
 Some segments may be harder to mountain bike than others and will require you to walk your bike.

 Given that portions of the Toiyabe Mountain Range are designated wilderness, only hikers and equestrians are allowed within the wilderness boundary.
 Motorized and mechanized use is only permitted on surrounding non-wilderness trails.
 Please be respectful of the wilderness boundary and only travel on designated roads and trails for your activity type.
 Horses are allowed and only certified weed free hay can be brought in.
 Currently, USDA Forest Service policy considers E-Bikes to be motorized vehicles, and therefore, are restricted to roads and trails designated for motorized use.